A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 The chemical composition of fish is not constant.
 It significantly depends not only on its species and physiological state, but also on age, sex, habitat, fishing time and other environmental conditions.

-Nitrogenous substances in fish meat are represented by proteins and non-protein nitrogenous substances, the ratio of which varies in different fish.
-So, in bony fish, nitrogenous substances are approximately 85% composed of proteins and 15% of non-protein substances; in cartilage - the amount of non-protein nitrogenous substances, as a rule, is much larger and can reach 35 - 45%, and sometimes 50% of total nitrogen.
-The proteins of fish meat are not inferior in value to the proteins of the meat of warm-blooded animals, their amino acid composition is in optimal ratios for human nutrition.
-Among them are all the essential amino acids, including those that are especially important for the human body: lysine, methionine, tryptophan, the presence of which depends on the completeness of the assimilation of food and all proteins.
+Nitrogenous substances in fish meat are represented by proteins and non-protein nitrogenous substances, the ratio of which varies among different fish.
+Thus, in bony fish, nitrogenous substances consist of approximately 85% proteins and 15% non-protein substances; in cartilaginous animals, the amount of non-protein nitrogenous substances is usually much greater and can reach 35 - 45%, and sometimes 50% of total nitrogen.
+Fish meat proteins are not inferior in value to meat proteins of warm-blooded animals; their amino acid composition is in optimal proportions for human nutrition.
+Among them are all the essential amino acids, including those that are especially important for the human body: lysine, methionine, tryptophan, the presence of which determines the complete absorption of food and all proteins.

-Fish fat is represented mainly by unsaturated fatty acids (up to 84%).
-Fish fat is easily digestible, characterized by high nutritional value and vitamin activity, is a valuable source of linoleic, linolenic and arachidonic acids that are not synthesized in the body, which help to remove excess cholesterol from the body and give blood vessels elasticity.
+Fish oil is represented mainly by unsaturated fatty acids (up to 84%).
+Fish oil is easily digestible, characterized by high nutritional value and vitamin activity, and is a valuable source of linoleic, linolenic and arachidonic acids that are not synthesized in the body, which help remove excess cholesterol from the body and give elasticity to blood vessels.

 In total, there are about 30 genera and 650 species of onions in the world.
 Onions grow wild all over the world.
 And only in Australia they are not.
-No matter how the plant of this family looks, one property will always distinguish it from others - a special onion smell.
-The following types of bows are most common and known:
+No matter how a plant of this family looks, one property will always set it apart from others - a special onion smell.
+The most common and well-known types of bows are:

 Onions are the most common in this group.
-According to its chemical composition, it is conditionally divided into spicy, semi-sharp and sweet.
-Acute is distinguished by a high (up to 15%) content of dry substances, including sugars (up to 12-15%), essential oils (up to 155 mg / 100 g) and glycosides.
-A less pronounced sensation of sweetness of onion varieties with a high content of sugars is explained by a smaller amount of water in them and a significant amount of glycosides, the bitter taste of which reduces the sensation of sweetness.
-The chemical composition of onion vegetables depends on the variety, place of growth, conditions and terms of storage.
+According to its chemical composition, it is conventionally divided into spicy, semi-sharp and sweet.
+Acute is distinguished by a high (up to 15%) content of dry substances, including sugars (up to 12-15%), essential oils (up to 155 mg/100 g) and glycosides.
+The less pronounced sensation of sweetness of onion varieties with a high sugar content is explained by the lower amount of water and significant amount of glycosides in them, the bitter taste of which reduces the sensation of sweetness.
+The chemical composition of onion vegetables depends on the variety, place of growth, conditions and shelf life.
 Onions are eaten fresh, boiled, fried, canned and dried, and are also used for medicinal purposes.
 It has been known in culture for over 5 thousand years.
-Many varieties have been bred that differ in taste and number of bulbs, as well as precocity.
-In Russia, onions are very popular.
+Many varieties have been bred, differing in taste and number of bulbs, as well as early ripening.
+Onions are very popular in Russia.

 Vegetable oil

-Vegetable oil is a product of everyday nutrition, on the quality of which our health depends.
+Vegetable oil is an everyday food product, the quality of which determines our health.
 It is not only a building and energy material, but also exhibits functional properties.
-Vegetable oil occupies the main share of the domestic market of oil and fat products.
-Recently, the assortment content of the oilseed segment has expanded significantly.
-Manufacturers have mastered the production of oils from various fruits, nuts and cereals.
-When assessing the quality of vegetable oil according to physical and chemical indicators, the most important are: color number, acid number, mass fraction
+Vegetable oil occupies the main share of the domestic fat and oil products market.
+Recently, the assortment of the oilseed segment has expanded significantly.
+Manufacturers have mastered the production of oils from various fruits, nuts and grains.
+When assessing the quality of vegetable oil by physical and chemical indicators, the most important are: color number, acid number, mass fraction

 flour

-The flour milling industry is the largest branch of the food industry, which produces flour for retail trade, as well as for baking, confectionery and other industries.
-Flour is the main product of grain processing, it is of paramount importance in supplying the population with essential products, as it is used to make baked bread.
+The flour milling industry is the largest branch of the food industry, which produces flour for retail trade, as well as for bakery, confectionery and other industries.
+Flour is the main product of grain processing; it is of paramount importance in supplying the population with essential products, as it is used to produce baked bread.
 Wheat flour is flour obtained from wheat grains.

-Wheat flour is perhaps the world's most popular baking flour.
+Wheat flour is perhaps the most popular baking flour in the world.
 It comes in several types.
-High-grade flour (some packages say the word “extra”) has quite a bit of gluten, and it looks completely white.
-Such flour is ideal for rich products, it is often used as a thickener in sauces.
-First grade flour is good for non-rich pastries, and its products become stale much more slowly.
-In France, it is customary to bake bread from wheat flour of the first grade.
-As for second grade flour, it contains up to 8% bran, so it is much darker than first grade.
-It is used in our country - it is from it that lean products and ordinary white bread are made, and mixed with rye flour - black.
+Premium flour (the word “extra” is written on some packages) has quite a bit of gluten, and it looks completely white.
+This flour is ideal for baked goods; it is often used as a thickener in sauces.
+First grade flour is good for savory baked goods, and its products go stale much more slowly.
+In France, it is customary to bake bread from first-grade wheat flour.
+As for second-grade flour, it contains up to 8% bran, so it is much darker than first-grade.
+It is used in our country - it is from it that non-food products and ordinary white bread are made, and when mixed with rye flour, black bread is made.

 salt

 Table salt is an inorganic substance containing 97-99.7% pure chlorine.
-Table salt among spices ranks first in terms of volume.
-Its significance is not limited to the effect on the taste properties of food.
-Salt also affects the physiological processes in the body.
-The intake of sodium chloride in insufficient quantities can lead to violations of water-salt and other metabolic processes in the human body.
-The daily share of salt intake for an adult is 10-15 g.
-According to the origin and method of production, rock salt, boiled water, self-planting and garden salt are distinguished.
-Extraction of evaporated salt is about 40% of the total production of table salt.
-Depending on the nature of the occurrence of layers in the bowels of the earth, it is mined either by the mine method, or by the open pit method, if the salt layers rise to the surface of the earth.
+Table salt ranks first among seasonings in terms of volume.
+Its significance is not limited to its influence on the taste properties of food.
+Salt also affects physiological processes in the body.
+The intake of sodium chloride in insufficient quantities can lead to disturbances in water-salt and other metabolic processes in the human body.
+The daily share of salt consumption for an adult is 10-15 g.
+According to the origin and method of production, table salt is distinguished between rock salt, evaporated salt, self-planting salt and cage salt.
+Extraction of evaporated salt accounts for about 40% of the total production of table salt.
+Depending on the nature of the occurrence of layers in the bowels of the earth, it is mined either by a mine method or by a quarry method, if the salt layers rise to the surface of the earth.
 Rock salt contains few impurities and water, its hygroscopicity is minimal, and the content of pure sodium chloride is the highest - 98-99%.
 Evaporated salt is a product of evaporation of natural or artificial brines extracted from the bowels of the earth.
-Edible table salt in a package is stored in dry warehouses at a temperature of 20C and a relative humidity of no more than 75%.
-At the same time, the shelf life of salt packed in packs with an inner bag is 2.5 years; in a pack without package 1 year; in plastic bags no more than 5 years, in paper bags 1 year.
-Guaranteed shelf life of table iodized edible salt is 2-3 months, after this period such salt is sold as ordinary salt.
-When salt is stored under conditions of high relative humidity, the crystals partially dissolve, the crystals become sticky, and the salt begins to "flow".
-Sometimes, during storage, salt can cake, forming a monolith, cementing.
-To prevent loss of salt during storage. decrease in its quality, various additives are introduced into it.
+Table salt in packaging is stored in dry warehouses at a temperature of 20C and a relative humidity of no more than 75%.
+At the same time, the shelf life of salt packaged in packs with an inner bag is 2.5 years; in a pack without a package 1 year; in plastic bags no more than 5 years, in paper bags 1 year.
+The guaranteed shelf life of iodized table salt is 2-3 months; after this period, such salt is sold as regular salt.
+When storing salt in conditions of high relative humidity, partial dissolution of the crystals occurs, a feeling of stickiness of the crystals appears, and the salt begins to “flow.”
+Sometimes during storage, salt can cake, forming a monolith and becoming cemented.
+To prevent salt loss during storage. reducing its quality, various additives are introduced into it.

 Pepper

-Peppers are sweet and bitter.
-Pepper fruit is a pod or a fleshy 2-3 nested multi-seeded false berry.
+Peppers are distinguished between sweet and bitter.
+The fruit of pepper is a pod or a fleshy 2-3-lobed multi-seeded false berry.
 Pepper fruits are cone-shaped, cylindrical, prism-shaped, pyramid-shaped, rounded - flattened, and in color at different stages of maturity - light and dark green, yellow, cream, red, dark red.
-Varietal and commercial characteristics of peppers are precocity, fruit size, pulp thickness, taste, transportability, storability and use.
-The fruits should be fresh, clean, healthy, with a stalk, the taste is sweetish, with a slight sharpness.
-Hot pepper to taste should be hot, bitter.
+Varietal and commodity characteristics of peppers are early ripening, fruit size, pulp thickness, taste, transportability, shelf life and use.
+The fruits should be fresh, clean, healthy, with a stalk, a sweetish taste, with a slight pungency.
+Hot pepper should be hot and bitter to taste.
 Varieties of sweet pepper: Bulgarian, Gift of Moldova.

 potato

-Potato is a tuber.
+Potatoes are a tuber crop.
 Tubers are modified shoots in which plants store nutrients, mainly starch.
-Of the tubers, potatoes, sweet potatoes (in tropical countries) are used for food, and Jerusalem artichoke (earth pear) is used for livestock feed.
-The main indicator of the quality and value of potatoes is its chemical composition, i.e. the content of essential nutrients in it.
-The chemical composition of tubers varies over a fairly wide range and depends on a number of factors: variety, degree of maturity, soil and climatic conditions, quantity and quality of fertilizers, etc. Thus, the water content in tubers ranges from 64 to 86%, respectively, the dry matter content is 14-36%.
-Approximately distinguish varieties of potatoes with a high content of solids.
-Starch makes up 70-80% of all solids of the tuber; it is found in cells in the form of layered starch grains ranging in size from 1 to 100 microns, but more often 20-40 microns.
-The starch content depends on the precocity of the varieties.
-During storage, the amount of starch in tubers decreases as a result of its hydrolytic decomposition to sugars.
+Among tuber crops, potatoes and sweet potatoes (in tropical countries) are used for food, and Jerusalem artichoke (earthen pear) is used for livestock feed.
+The main indicator of the quality and value of potatoes is its chemical composition, i.e. its content of basic nutrients.
+The chemical composition of tubers varies quite widely and depends on a number of factors: variety, degree of maturity, soil and climatic conditions, quantity and quality of fertilizers, etc. Thus, the water content in tubers ranges from 64 to 86%, respectively, the dry matter content is 14-36%.
+Potato varieties with a high dry matter content are roughly distinguished.
+Starch makes up 70-80% of all tuber dry matter; it is found in cells in the form of layered starch grains ranging in size from 1 to 100 microns, but more often 20-40 microns.
+The starch content depends on the early ripening of the varieties.
+During storage, the amount of starch in the tubers decreases as a result of its hydrolytic breakdown to sugars.
 Sugars in potatoes are represented by glucose.
-There are few sugars in mature potatoes, but they can accumulate or disappear completely, which is observed during long-term storage.
+There are few sugars in ripe potatoes, but they can accumulate or disappear completely, which is observed during long-term storage.

 egg

-The structure of the egg: A chicken egg consists of three main parts: the shell (approximately 12% of the mass of the egg), protein (56%) and yolk (32%).
-The surface of the egg is covered with an over-shell film, and under the shell there is an under-shell membrane, which prevent the penetration of bacteria into the egg.
-The shell is permeated with pores and contains carbonic and phosphate-acid calcium, magnesium, and organic substances.
-The egg white is covered with a white coat.
-In a freshly laid egg, the white and shell membranes are tightly adjacent to each other.
+Egg structure: A chicken egg consists of three main parts: the shell (approximately 12% of the egg’s mass), the white (56%) and the yolk (32%).
+The surface of the egg is covered with a supra-shell film, and under the shell there is a sub-shell membrane, which prevent bacteria from penetrating into the egg.
+The shell is permeated with pores and contains carbon dioxide and phosphoric acid calcium, magnesium, and organic substances.
+The egg white is covered with an albuginea.
+In a freshly laid egg, the white and shell membranes fit tightly to each other.
 Egg white has a viscous consistency and consists of alternating liquid and dense layers.
 The amount of dense protein is an indicator of egg quality.
-The yolk is covered with a yolk membrane and is supported in the center of the egg by hailstones (dense protein).
+The yolk is covered by a vitelline membrane and is supported in the center of the egg by hailstones (a dense white).
 The yolk consists of alternating light and dark layers.
 The embryo is located on the surface of the yolk.
 Chemical composition and nutritional value of eggs.
-The composition of a chicken egg includes proteins (12.7%), fats (11.5%), carbohydrates (0.7%), minerals (1.0%), water (74.0%), vitamins B1, B2 , PP, etc. The energy value of 100g of chicken eggs is 157kcal.
-The chemical composition of the protein and the yolk is not the same.
-The composition of the protein part of eggs includes proteins easily digestible by the human body (10.8%).
-From carbohydrates (0.9%), egg white contains glucose, from minerals - sodium, potassium, calcium, iron, phosphorus, chlorine, sulfur, magnesium, iodine, zinc, lead, bromine and manganese were found.
-The protein is poor in fats (0.03%), of the vitamins it contains vitamins B1, B2, B12.
-Coagulation and compaction of the protein occurs at 60-65°C. Protein is digested by 98%.
-The energy value of 100g of protein is 47kcal.
-When beaten, egg whites form a thick, firm foam.
-The yolk of eggs is rich in proteins (16.2%), containing all the amino acids necessary for a person.
-The yolk contains a lot of fat (32.6%), which has a low melting point, as it contains oleic, linoleic and other unsaturated fatty acids.
-Of the saturated acids, there are palmitic, stearic, etc. Fat is in the yolk in the form of an emulsion.
-Of the carbohydrates, it contains galactose and glucose (1.0%).
-Minerals are the same as in egg whites.
+The composition of a chicken egg includes proteins (12.7%), fats (11.5%), carbohydrates (0.7%), minerals (1.0%), water (74.0%), vitamins B1, B2 , RR, etc. The energy value of 100 g of chicken eggs is 157 kcal.
+The chemical composition of white and yolk is not the same.
+The protein part of eggs includes proteins that are easily digestible by the human body (10.8%).
+Of the carbohydrates (0.9%), egg whites contain glucose, of minerals - sodium, potassium, calcium, iron, phosphorus, chlorine, sulfur, magnesium, iodine, zinc, lead, bromine and manganese.
+Protein is low in fat (0.03%) and contains vitamins B1, B2, B12.
+Coagulation and compaction of the protein occurs at 60-65°C. Protein is absorbed by 98%.
+The energy value of 100 g of protein is 47 kcal.
+When whipped, egg whites form a thick, strong foam.
+The yolk of eggs is rich in proteins (16.2%), containing all the amino acids necessary for humans.
+The yolk contains a lot of fat (32.6%), which has a low melting point, since it contains oleic, linoleic and other unsaturated fatty acids.
+Among the saturated acids there are palmitic, stearic, etc. The fat is in the yolk in the form of an emulsion.
+Of carbohydrates, it contains galactose and glucose (1.0%).
+The minerals are the same as in egg whites.
 The yolk contains vitamins A, D, B1, B2, B3 and PP. Fat-like substances contain lecithin and cholesterol.
-The digestibility of the yolk is 96%.
+Yolk digestibility is 96%.
 The energy value of 100 g of yolk is 370 kcal.
-Classification of eggs: Depending on the shelf life and quality of eggs, they are divided into dietary and table eggs.
-Diet eggs include eggs, the shelf life of which does not exceed 7 days, not counting the day of demolition.
-Kstolovy include eggs, the shelf life of which does not exceed 25 days from the date of sorting, not counting the day of demolition, and eggs stored in refrigerators for no more than 120 days.
-Categories, quality requirements for eggs.
-Dietary and table eggs, depending on the mass, are divided into 3 categories: selective - the mass of one egg is 65g, the first is 55g, the second is 45g.
-The categories of dietary and table eggs are indicated: selective -0, first - 1, second -2. and table eggs are determined by the state of the air chamber, protein, yolk.
-Diet eggs have a fixed air chamber no more than 4 mm high; the protein is dense, light, transparent; the yolk is strong, barely visible, but the contours are not visible, it occupies a central position and does not move.
+Classification of eggs: Depending on the shelf life and quality, eggs are divided into dietary and table.
+Dietary eggs include eggs whose shelf life does not exceed 7 days, not counting the day of laying.
+Table eggs include eggs whose shelf life does not exceed 25 days from the date of sorting, not counting the day of laying, and eggs stored in refrigerators for no more than 120 days.
+Categories, requirements for egg quality.
+Dietary and table eggs, depending on the weight, are divided into 3 categories: selective - the weight of one egg is 65g, the first - 55g, the second - 45g.
+The categories of dietary and table eggs are designated: selective -0, the first - 1, the second -2.
+The quality of dietary and table eggs are determined by the state of the air chamber, white, and yolk.
+Dietary eggs have a fixed air chamber no more than 4 mm high; the protein is dense, light, transparent; the yolk is strong, barely visible, but the outlines are not visible, occupies a central position and does not move.

 bread

-Bread products - products of various shapes and sizes, obtained by kneading, fermenting, loosening, shaping, proofing dough and baking it.
-They belong to the main food products and are distinguished by an average calorie content and biological value, contain 33-50% carbohydrates, mainly starch; as well as 4.9-8.5% of proteins, which include all the essential amino acids (especially in rye bread and from low-grade flour); B vitamins and minerals (calcium, phosphorus, sodium, etc.).
+Bread products are products of various shapes and sizes obtained by kneading, fermenting, loosening, shaping, proofing and baking the dough.
+They belong to the main food products and have an average calorie content and biological value, contain 33-50% carbohydrates, mainly starch; as well as 4.9-8.5% of proteins, which include all essential amino acids (especially in rye bread and low-grade flour); B vitamins and minerals (calcium, phosphorus, sodium, etc.).
 There are few sugars in bread (1-2%), only improved varieties of bread contain 3-5% sugars.
-Bread differs from the flour from which it is made, with a 3-4 times higher moisture content and a lower content (almost 2 times) of carbohydrates and proteins.
-In addition, the ash content in bread increases due to the addition of table salt and acids formed during fermentation.
+Bread differs from the flour from which it is made by having 3-4 times higher humidity and a lower content (almost 2 times) of carbohydrates and proteins.
+In addition, the ash content of bread increases due to the addition of table salt and acids formed during fermentation.

 3. Cooking technology